Living in Newquay

 Overview

 Cornwall's surfing capital with Fistral Beach, airport, and lively summer scene.
-Located in South West, Newquay has a population of approximately 23,111 residents, making it a compact coastal town by UK standards.
+Located in South West, Newquay has a population of approximately 23,111 residents, making it a compact town by UK standards.
 The primary postcode area is TR7.

 Newquay sits within South West and is well connected to neighbouring areas.
-The local property market is at the affordable end of the spectrum, with a median price of £301k that is 6% below the South West average of £320k.
+The local property market is at the affordable end of the spectrum, with a median price of £296k that is 7% below the South West average of £319k.
 The area has a moderate crime rate compared to similar areas.

 Key facts about Newquay